 Since the talent disparity can be significant, the spreads on college football games can be much larger than the point spreads for NFL games.
 While spreads of 20 or more points in the NFL are rare, they are much more commonplace in college football.

 At the same time, the lower skill level of college football players as compared to NFL talent can make games more difficult to handicap.
 For these reasons, college football teams laden with upperclassmen tend to perform better than those relying on freshmen and sophomores.

 Tennessee is the first state to legislate and implement a sports betting industry that runs entirely online since the state does not have any casinos or racetracks, the locations that normally house retail sportsbooks.

 If you want to bet on NCAAF in a retail book, you will need to travel to an adjacent state where that is legal, such as Arkansas or Mississippi.

 Yes.
 Research shows that players tend to perform better and home teams get more favorable calls from officials in their own stadiums.

 Usually, the earliest odds are the best for bettors.
 As sportsbooks learn more about upcoming contests, they adjust markets in their favor.

 The downside to betting early is that, while you may get the number you want, you open yourself up to a long window where things like injuries or weather could throw a wrench in the gameplan.

-In 2019, NCAA D1 FBS teams played 40 bowl games.
-The number is constantly growing though.
+NCAA D1 FBS teams play around 40 bowl games each year.
+That number is constantly growing, though.